Turf Toe – How to Diagnose, Treat and & Prevent Injury

 How Do You Prevent Turf Toe?

-These methods of preventing turf toe are also effective at treating it.
+These methods of preventing turf toe are also effective in treating it.
 These are usually recommended by a physical therapist, but they can also be performed at home with minimal tools.
-Ordinarily, Grade One and Grade Two injuries won’t need much in the way of physical therapy, since they can be treated fairly quickly without losing any strength in the affected muscles.
-However, more severe cases of metatarsophalangeal joint sprain may require extended time off your foot, maybe in a cast, so you may need to do some strengthening and flexibility exercises in order to recover.
+Ordinarily, Grade One and Grade Two injuries won’t need much in the way of physical therapy since they can be treated fairly quickly without losing any strength in the affected muscles.
+However, more severe cases of a metatarsophalangeal joint sprain may require extended time of your foot, maybe in a cast, so you may need to do some strengthening and flexibility exercises in order to recover.

 Stretches and Strength Building Exercises for Treating Turf Toe: